Conformal 3-point correlators in momentum space, method of subgraphs and the $1/N$ expansion: Conclusion and discussion

 It is tempting to generalize the studies of conformal current 3-point correlators to the parity-breaking CFTs.
-A prominent family of such theories are the Chern-Simons matter field theories in 3D, which show interesting properties on the conductivities at finite temperature, see \cite{Maity:2024nol} for a recent study.
-Prior to the Feynman loop computations, it needs to know the conformal symmetry constraints on the parity-odd 3-point correlation functions \cite{Jain:2021wyn, Coriano:2023hts,Coriano:2023gxa,Coriano:2023cvf}.
+A prominent family of such theories is the Chern-Simons matter field theories in 3D, which exhibit interesting conductivity properties at finite temperature; see \cite{Maity:2024nol} for a recent study.
+Prior to the Feynman loop computations, it is necessary to know the conformal symmetry constraints on the parity-odd 3-point correlation functions \cite{Jain:2021wyn, Coriano:2023hts,Coriano:2023gxa,Coriano:2023cvf}.
 To compute the $1/N$ corrections, it would be helpful to get the diagrammatic representations of the parity-odd correlation functions.
 A remarkable property of the 3D Chern-Simons matter field theories is the so-called bosonization, namely the duality between the Chern-Simons theories coupled with fermions and scalars.
-A classical example for the 3D bosonization is provided by the $U(N)_k$ Chern-Simons theory coupled to a fundamental boson or fermion \cite{Giombi:2011kc,Aharony:2011jz,Aharony:2012nh}.
-In the planar limit $N\rightarrow \infty$ with fixed 't Hooft coupling $\lambda=N/k$, all the current 3-point correlators can be solved through a bootstrap approach \cite{Maldacena:2011jn,Maldacena:2012sf}, and the results confirm the bosonization duality with large $N$.
+A classical example of the 3D bosonization is provided by the $U(N)_k$ Chern-Simons theory coupled to a fundamental boson or fermion \cite{Giombi:2011kc,Aharony:2011jz,Aharony:2012nh}.
+In the planar limit $N\rightarrow \infty$ with fixed 't Hooft coupling $\lambda=N/k$, all the current 3-point correlators can be solved through a bootstrap approach \cite{Maldacena:2011jn,Maldacena:2012sf}, and the results confirm the bosonization duality at large $N$.
 The duality is conjectured to be true even at finite $N$, with more details on the relations between the gauge groups and matter fields \cite{Aharony:2015mjs,Aharony:2016jvv}.
 It would be interesting to study this duality at finite $N$ by computing the $1/N$ corrections of the conformal current 3-point correlators.
-The 3D bosonization can also be realized by the Abelian Chern-Simons theories coupled to matter fields \cite{Seiberg:2016gmd,Karch:2016sxi,Kachru:2016rui,Wang:2017txt}, in which different theories are connected with each other through the $SL(2,Z)$ actions and form a duality web.
+The 3D bosonization can also be realized by the Abelian Chern-Simons theories coupled to matter fields \cite{Seiberg:2016gmd,Karch:2016sxi,Kachru:2016rui,Wang:2017txt}, in which different theories are connected through the $SL(2,Z)$ actions and form a duality web.
 The duality web has a close relation to the deconfined quantum critical points \cite{Senthil_2004}.
 The current 3-point correlators with $1/N$ corrections can help to decode the underlying physics of these theories.